QGEP/QGEP/README.md

 # QGEP
-A waste-water application based on QGIS
+A waste-water application based on QGIS in compliance with SIA-405.

 QGEP documentation: